 Interactions with others and just being in social situations can be challenging for those of us who are highly sensitive.

-[See my post: Shyness, Introversion, Sensitivity – What’s the Difference?]
+For more, see my post: Shyness, Introversion, Sensitivity – What’s the Difference?

 Actor Scarlett Johansson has commented: “I think I was born with a great awareness of my surroundings and an awareness of other people… Sometimes that awareness is good, and sometimes I wish I wasn’t so sensitive.”

 [From post Sensitive to others but staying safe.]

 In her article Highly Sensitive People – Sounds, Smells and Sentiments, psychologist Susan Meindl notes that some highly sensitive people are extroverts.

 “Usually these are people who have grown up in supportive extended families where social interaction was a source of comfort and the family ‘ran interference’ protecting them from over-stimulation and anxiety until they had the skills to manage the world themselves.

 “They still typically report needing a lot of ‘down time’ to recuperate after social encounters.”